Professional Development Fund Application Period and Deadlines

 CLICK HERE for a list of commonly submitted ineligible expense claims under the CUPE Unit 2 Professional Development Fund.
 Please note that this is not an exhaustive list and represents some, but not all, of the ineligible items.
 It is designed to provide some guidance, but in the event that an item is not listed it does not automatically mean that the item is eligible and will be reimbursed.
 To reiterate, as a general rule, all technology items are ineligible- this includes, but is not limited to, computers, tablets/iPads, webcams, microphones, printers, and software.

-Technological Items and Office Materials- Ineligible Expenses
+Strike and Censure- Ineligible Expenses

 Article 13.01(a) of your Collective Agreement ensures that “office and instructional materials related to the employee’s instructional responsibilities will be available on the same basis as faculty members in the academic unit.”
 If you need it to teach, the Employer has an obligation to provide it to you.
 If it’s convenient, but not needed, the fund does not have enough money to cover these items as hundreds of sessionals are eligible each year.